univention/univention-corporate-server/doc/architecture/services/ucr.rst

    Software developers and system engineers, refer to :cite:t:`developer-reference`:

-   * :ref:`ucr-info` for more information about the UCR info file.
+   * :ref:`uv-dev-ref:ucr-info` for more information about the UCR info file.

 .. _services-ucr-limitations: